 The police officer was forced to apologize to my brother.
 I don’t know what if anything went on his record.
 But my trust in police was shattered.
 The two long years of good work cultivating positive relationships by Officer Friendly—and likely many more officers like him across the District’s force in that era—went down the drain with the rogue trigger-happy action of one mean cop.

 That’s such a small event, relative to what black America experiences routinely.
 But I share it to illustrate a point.
 If one such event could shatter my own trust, I cannot imagine how African-American people feel, when this and so, so, much worse happens again and again, over and over.
 How can black America ever be expected to trust police?
-How does society move forward?
-In light of recent horrific killings by police of unarmed African-Americans, and the appearance of rampant, embedded racism, my optimism about policing reform in this country had reached a nadir.
-Office Friendly was forever buried.
+In light of recent horrific killings by police of unarmed African-Americans, and the shameful blatancy of embedded racism, my optimism about policing in this country had reached a nadir.
+Officer Friendly was forever buried.